Fulbright National Geographic Storyteller

 I am a journalist, storyteller and photographer sharing stories about the community-level impacts and adaptations to climate change around the world.
 I focus on solutions-oriented stories and innovations that communities in the developing world are using to adapt to the impacts of climate change.
 I also cover climate science and have been fortunate to interview some of the world's leading climate scientists and researchers, like Wally Broecker and Richard Alley.
 Understanding the science is essential to explaining why these changes are happening around the world.

-Spending months living with families in Kiribati and Fiji opened my eyes to the direct impacts and adaptations to climate change, but also the dilemmas facing developing countries, who often have contributed almost nothing to global carbon emissions, yet are dealing with a majority of the consequences.
+Spending months living with families in Kiribati and Fiji opened my eyes to the direct impacts of climate change and the ways communities have been adapting.

 Farmers in India are already experiencing severe droughts and unusual rainfall patterns.
 In Puerto Rico, communities are dealing with regular flooding from sea level rise.
 Many communities have already built up their houses onto stilts or evacuated their homes.
 And in Canada, the proposed Trans Mountain Pipeline would cut through unceded indigenous territory, destroying the ecosystems and food sources these communities have depended on for centuries.